pkiecun/rps-backend/README.md

 # rps-backend
 # testing
-It doesn't like th first.
+It doesn't like the first.
 This time everything.
 new ec2.